42-Short/rust-short-template/README.md

-# Repository Templates for Shorts
+# Template for Rust Short Repository